Christophertdoc/castle/README.md

 # Castle
-Simple example of authorization integrated with Hasura
+Simple example of authentication/authorization integrated with Hasura